 - Network Requirements:

-- All outgoing connections that the iTDS requires will depend on where the transforms that it is configured to call are located.
+- All outgoing connections that the iTDS requires will depend on where the Transforms that it is configured to call upon are located.

-- Incoming connections need only to be on TCP ports 443 and from the various clients IP addresses that wish to use the server.
+- Incoming connections need only be available on TCP ports 443, and 8000, and from the various customer IP addresses that wish to use the server.